simbo1905/root-objects/README.md

 concepts, and force client code to go via a narrow public API.
 This helps keep bugs at bay and allows you to add or refactor logic with confidence.
-It also makes it easy to add sophisticated and professional features like locking patterns, audit trails, and "restore to date" features just inside of the narrow public API.
+It also makes it easy to add sophisticated and professional features like locking patterns, audit trails, and "restore to date" just inside of the narrow public API.

-Java didn't make `public` the default it made `package private` the default.
+Java didn't make `public` the default it made "package private" the default.
-Tragically that excellent hint how to write good OO/DDD code is ignored by the vast majority of Java developers.
+Tragically that excellent hint as to how to write good OO/DDD code is ignored by the vast majority of Java developers.
 This is an epic fail.
 Package private is awesome as you can put your test code into the same package to be able to setup and verify fine grained unit tests whilst only exposing a minimal public API to code outside of the package.
 The unit tests in this sample code demonstrate this approach.

-The optimal package layout for DDD is one where the compiler enforces boundaries that separate concepts within the business domain.
-Package private by default and a minimal public API is a great tool to achieve this.
+The optimal package layout for DDD is one where the compiler enforces boundaries that separate core concepts in the business domain.
+Making as much as possible package private and only exposing a minimal public API is a great tool to achieve this.

 ### See Also